Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Human Demonstration Collection

 \subsection{Data Preprocessing: Normalization}

 The diversity of human hand trajectories is reflected by both their shapes and speeds.
 The shape of a trajectory prescribes in which direction the hand should move to avoid the obstacle, and its speed indicates how fast the hand moves.
 The diversity of the shapes is beneficial to improve the robustness of the trained planning agent against various obstacles and goal positions.
 However, the speeds of the hand trajectories do not contribute to the training robustness but bring up disturbances.
 Thus, a preprocessing procedure is needed to normalize the trajectory speeds while retaining the diversity of the shapes.
 In this paper, we are concerned with the average speed of a trajectory.
-Let $\pmb{\tau}=\{0,\Delta \tau, 2\Delta \tau, \cdots, \bar{T} \}$ be the time stamps of a recorded hand trajectory $\mathbf{x}_{\tau}^H \in \mathbb{R}^3$, $\tau \in \pmb{\tau}$, where $\Delta \tau =0.01\,$s is the sampling time of the VIVE tracking system.
-Then, the average speed is defined as $\bar{V}=L/\bar{T}$ (m/s), where $\bar{T}$ and $L=\sum_{\tau=\Delta \tau}^{\bar{T}} \|\mathbf{x}^H_{\tau} \!-\! \mathbf{x}^H_{\tau - \Delta \tau}\|_2$ are the total time duration and the total length of the trajectory, respectively.
+Let $\pmb{\tau}=\{0,1, \cdots, \bar{T}\}$ be the time steps of a recorded hand trajectory $\mathbf{x}_{\tau}^H \in \mathbb{R}^3$, $\tau \in \pmb{\tau}$, at a discrete sampling time $\Delta \tau =0.01\,$s for the VIVE tracking system, where $\bar{T}$ is the number of samples per trajectory.
+Then, the average speed is defined as $\bar{V}=L/(\bar{T}\Delta \tau)$ (m/s), where $L=\sum_{\tau=1}^{\bar{T}} \|\mathbf{x}^H_{\tau} \!-\! \mathbf{x}^H_{\tau - 1}\|_2$ is the total length of the trajectory.